Report on

 the drill press.
 I started carefully so that the drill wouldn't drive off

 course.
 The drive belts drove at too high speed.
+Each slot was sawn with a

-all the cuts would be sawn on the same bandsaw.
+The rack was turned up and down so that all the cuts would be sawn on the same bandsaw.

 I checked that the slot was made just the